Soviet Central Television: Dissolution of the USSR

-Upon the total dissolution of the country on 26 December 1991, Soviet Central Television (by now part of the All-Union State Television and Radio Broadcasting Company due to a 8 February 1991 reform) ceased to be the state broadcaster of the former USSR.
+Upon the total dissolution of the country on 26 December 1991, Soviet Central Television (by now part of the All-Union State Television and Radio Broadcasting Company due to a 8 February 1991 reform) ceased to be the state broadcaster of the USSR.
 On 27 December 1991, Ostankino Television 1 and Ostankino Television 4 (presently Channel One and NTV) took over the frequencies of Programme 1 and Programme 4.
 Leningrad Television 5 soon became St. Petersburg State Television Network, broadcasting to all of Russia until 1997.

 Employees of CT USSR were worried about job prospects in the new broadcaster and also had a loyalty to Soviet Central Television.
 Viewers accustomed to the Russian programming, were concerned at the loss of favourite shows.
 (Some of the Soviet Central Television shows are now consigned to Channel One Russia and Russia 1) Additionally the three big Russian channels – Channel One, Russia 1 and Petersburg – Channel 5 – have a good amount of presence in the former Soviet territory, and most of the republican stations are now fully independent.